flectra-hq/flectra/doc/webservices/iap.rst

     * The Service Provider is (probably) you the reader, you will be providing value to the client in the form of a service paid per-use.
-    * The Client installed your Odoo App, and from there will request services.
+    * The Client installed your Flectra App, and from there will request services.
-    * Odoo brokers crediting, the Client adds credit to their account, and you can draw credits from there to provide services.
+    * Flectra brokers crediting, the Client adds credit to their account, and you can draw credits from there to provide services.
-    * The External Service is an optional player: *you* can either provide a service directly, or you can delegate the actual service acting as a bridge/translator between an Odoo system and the actual service.
+    * The External Service is an optional player: *you* can either provide a service directly, or you can delegate the actual service acting as a bridge/translator between an Flectra system and the actual service.

 .. figure:: images/credits.jpg